EvanPalmer/sa-takehome-project-node/README.md

   - For each of the products created we need to add the PriceID to the code.
   - Navigate to your Product Catalog  [https://dashboard.stripe.com/test/products?active=true](https://dashboard.stripe.com/test/products?active=true)
   - Select a Product
-  - Click the elipisis ('...')next to the price created above
+  - Click the ellipsis ('...') next to the price created above
   - Click "Copy Price ID"
   - Open the **app.js** file in your IDE of choice
   - Update the associated price on lines 65, 70 and 75